-It’s a dream come true for Christel Bell to spend most of her time in the news business.
+Christel Bell is the Morning Anchor at WMBF in Myrtle Beach, South Carolina.
+It’s a dream come true for her to spend most of her time in the news business.
 After all, she was practically raised in a newsroom.
 She fell in love with broadcast news as a child when she would tag along with her father, who was a custodian at FOX 26 in Houston.
 She got to see a lot behind the scenes.
-Christel really didn’t realize at the time that it was glimpse into her future purpose, but later it would be revealed, when time came to plan for her future.
+Christel really didn’t realize at the time that it was a glimpse into her future purpose.
+But later, it would be revealed when time came to plan for her future.

 Christel enjoys a good story, whether telling it herself, or hearing it.
 She believes having the passion to tell the story and having compassion to hear a person’s story is what makes her a strong journalist.

 When tragedy struck her family, Christel found herself on the other side of the camera.
 Her 10-year old nephew was killed in a high-speed collision.
-She says the media coverage and beyond allowed her to empathize with others she has reported on in the past.
+She says the media coverage and beyond, allowed her to empathize with others she has reported on in the past.
 Community service is important to Christel.
 She has won several awards for her outstanding work, including the South Carolina African American Heritage Foundation’s 2017 "Preserving Our Places in History" Project Award.
 Christel also earned the 2018 Zeta Phi Beta Sorority Phenomenal Women in our Community, Outstanding Communicator Award.
 She has been recognized as a “Woman Making It Happen” by Top Ladies of Distinction, as well as Delta Sigma Theta Sorority Incorporated and many school, church and civic organizations.
 Christel dedicates her time to Special Olympics, South Carolina Heritage Foundation, and Each One Teach One.
 She is also a dedicated member of National Association of Black Journalists (NABJ) and Big Brothers Big Sisters.

 But perhaps nothing compares to her role as a wife and mother.